belle2/basf2/online_book/prerequisites/python.rst

     files = ["https://desycloud.desy.de/index.php/s/R8iModtQsa4WwYx/download?path=%2F&files=pandas_tutorial_ntuple.root"]
     df_chunk=root_pandas.read_root(files, 'Y4S', columns=Y4S_columns, chunksize=100000)

-Now the data is loaded as chunks, we 'loop' over or run through all the chunks and piece them together.
+Now the data is loaded as chunks, we "loop" over or run through all the chunks and piece them together.
 This is the point at which we can add our cuts to reduce the loaded, chunked file more.